Leody Taveras Player Props: Rangers vs. Yankees

-On Thursday, Leody Taveras (.313 batting average in his past 10 games, with four doubles, a triple, three walks and five RBI) and the Texas Rangers play the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 8:05 PM ET.
+The Texas Rangers and Leody Taveras, who went 0-for-4 last time out, battle Clarke Schmidt and the New York Yankees at Globe Life Field, Friday at 8:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Reds.
+He is looking to bounce back following he struck out four times in his most recent game against the Yankees.

 Leody Taveras Game Info & Props vs. the Yankees